-Below we have provided information regarding the wildlife guests can enjoy while staying at our Estes Park inn.
-Viewing wildlife is just one of the many Estes Park attractions available for guests.
-Choose Alpine Trail Ridge Inn for an enjoyable Estes Park lodging experience.
+Below we have provided information regarding the wildlife guests can enjoy while staying at any of the hotels in Estes Park, CO.
+Viewing wildlife is just one of the many amazing things you’re sure to see while you’re here in the Rocky Mountain National Park area.

 While visitors to Estes Park/Rocky Mountain National Park love to see the wildlife, the wildlife doesn't always love to see the visitors.
 Knowing a bit about the habitat each animal prefers can increase your odds of spotting our wild neighbors.
 From Alpine Trail Ridge Inn you can easily get to the lakes, meadows and trails they call home.